 Autumn.
-The course runs only if enough students enrol
+The course runs last time autumn semester 2020 and runs only if enough students enrol.

 Objectives and Content